-Sen. Mark Kirk (R-IL) is one of the Senate's foremost Middle East hawks as well as one of the Republican Party's more moderate voices on social policies.
-He is a vocal advocate of stiffening sanctions on Iran, has made a number of controversial remarks about the Israeli-Palestinian conflict, and has expressed support for launching a U.S. strike on Syria.
+Sen. Mark Kirk (R-IL) is a leading Senate hawk on the Middle East as well as one of the Republican Party's more moderate voices on social policies.
+He is a vocal advocate of stiffening sanctions on Iran, has made a number of controversial remarks about the Israeli-Palestinian conflict, and has expressed support for launching U.S. strikes on Syria.

-Kirk has been a leading proponent in the Senate of increasing sanctions on Iran over its nuclear enrichment program.
+Kirk has been a leading proponent in the Senate of increasing pressure on Iran over its nuclear program, once arguing that "it's okay to take the food out of the mouths" of Iranian citizens because of their government's actions.

-In November 2013, Kirk led a bipartisan group U.S. senators in opposition to the Obama administration's efforts to cut a deal with Iran over its nuclear program.
-Shortly before Iran and the P5+1 negotiating powers reached an interim agreement that saw Iran cap its enrichment at 3.5 percent and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
+In November 2013, shortly before Iran and the P5+1 reached an interim agreement that saw Iran cap its enrichment at low levels only allowing for the production of nuclear power and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
 Kirk also launched unusually personal attacks against the Obama administration diplomats charged with shepherding the deal, deriding them as political appointees who "desperately want[ed] a New York Times article saying how great they are."
-Comparing himself to the famous Copernican scientist who was persecuted by the Catholic Church for his beliefs, Kirk concluded, "Now I know exactly what Galileo felt like when he was dragged before the papal court."
+Comparing himself to the famous Copernican scientist who was persecuted by the medieval Catholic Church for his beliefs, Kirk concluded, "Now I know exactly what Galileo felt like when he was dragged before the papal court."

 "So," observed former CIA analyst Paul Pillar in response to Kirk's claim, "a United States senator was calling the U.S. secretary of state and the vice president liars because of what a foreign government had told him."
 Pillar called Kirk's advocacy for the Israeli government's position "the most extreme form of any member of Congress, to the point of being a caricature," and accused Kirk of "doing everything he can to overturn a diplomatic process designed to prevent both a war and an Iranian nuclear weapon."